 In order for the color to stand on your beard, you need longer facial hair.
 Wait for a week or 2 and let it grow properly in each direction.
 If you want specifics, then a beard hair shorter than 2.5cm is difficult to dye.
 It should be long enough so you can easily grab it with your fingers.

 - Do a Patch test

 Some beard dyes can cause an allergic reaction to your skin.
-To make sure you won't get this reaction, a patch test requires no matter if you choose the natural alternative or chemical-based dye.
-To do this, apply a small amount of beard dye inside your wrist elbow.
+To make sure you won't get this reaction, a patch test is required no matter if you choose the natural alternative or chemical-based dye.
+To do this, apply a small amount of beard dye inside your wrist or elbow.
 Let it rest on your skin for 5-10 minutes.
 If you don't experience any reaction then it's safe to apply to your beard.